 “Maybe the problem is my thyroid / blood count / mattress / air quality / astrological sign relative to the position of the planets / parents / bosses / beauty products / lack of activity 9…….”

 My desire to relieve my cravings was bigger than my desire to enjoy my life.

 This is addiction.

 I went on for years in self-care limbo – I know what makes me feel well, and I prefer not to, thank you very much.
-And that’s where I stayed until the day that how I ate almost killed me.
-(If you’re curious about that moment, I talk about it in my free, online workshop.
-You can see the schedule for that here.)
+And that’s where I stayed until the day when how I ate almost killed me.

 It wasn’t until I accepted what was true FOR ME that I could take good care of myself and my body: